-The Group's use of wholesale funding was €12.2 billion as at 30 June 2024, representing 11 per cent. of its funding base.
+The Group's use of wholesale funding was €10.9 billion as at 31 December 2024, representing 10 per cent. of its funding base.
 Notwithstanding the relatively low quantum of wholesale funding required by the Group, if wholesale markets remained closed for an extended or prolonged period, or if there was a significant reduction in investor demand for the Group's wholesale funding issuance, or a significant increase in the acquisition cost of wholesale funding, this may have an adverse impact on the liquidity and profit and loss position of the Group and may result in reliance by the Group on funding from Monetary Authorities.
-See the risk factor entitled "The fallout from Russia's invasion of Ukraine is impacting the global, Irish and UK economies, while the Israel-Hamas war as well as the upcoming election in the United States have added to geopolitical uncertainty" above.